 Kim tests the latest tech gadgets and talks about online and offline technologies.
 She produces what are called “Kim’s Reports“, shows that cover all of the latest technology trends people are most interested in right now.
-You can watch Kim on Demand for free, but the archives are members only.
+You can watchfor free, but the archives are members only.

 Al Sharpton & Civil Liberties

 This next suggestion is one that I am including mostly because it is a radio show I turn to whenever I’m looking for a story to write about related to civil liberties or civil rights abuses.
-If there’s anyone that’s usually on top of those issues, it’s Al Sharpton.
+If there’s anyone that’s usually on top of those issues, it’s.